-'''

-[माउस] "mouse(icl>device)";

-'''
+(8) [maausa] "mouse(icl>device)"

 The same strategy is adopted if a word is very specific to a language and culture.
-For example, for the English word "blunderbuss" (an old type of gun with a wide mouth that could fire many small bullets at short range), there is no simple Hindi equivalent and so we keep in the lexicon the transliteration
+For example, for the English word blunderbuss (an old type of gun with a wide mouth that could fire many small bullets at short range), there is no simple Hindi equivalent and so we keep the transliteration (9) in the lexicon.